 The great difficulty will be: what to select considering to have an only half day or one day?

 Well, being this a blog of walking is also a blog of cultural options as well.
 Anyway, is probably expected to find here some information’s about walks in Sintra.
 I am sorry, but the walks in Sintra hills and woods do not fascinate me as much as the monuments that are a must see of beauty and diversity as also I love the walks in Sintra village as well.

-I know that most of Portuguese people you will talk they will refer the walks in Serra de Sintra (Sintra’s hills) but, believe me, Sintra’s monuments or village you won’t find them nowhere else.
+I know that most of the Portuguese people you will talk they will refer the walks in Serra de Sintra (Sintra’s hills) but, believe me, Sintra’s monuments or village you won’t find them anywhere else.

 There are so many to see and not having all the time in the world, what to select?